Minimum-gain Pole Placement with Sparse Static Feedback: Abstract

 \section{Abstract}

 The minimum-gain eigenvalue assignment/pole placement problem (MGEAP) is a classical problem in LTI systems with static state feedback.
 In this paper, we study the MGEAP when the state feedback has arbitrary sparsity constraints.
-We formulate the sparse MGEAP problem as an equality-constrained optimization problem and present an analytical characterization of its solution in terms of eigenvector matrices of the closed loop system.
+We formulate the sparse MGEAP problem as an equality-constrained optimization problem and present an analytical characterization of its locally optimal solution in terms of eigenvector matrices of the closed loop system.
 This result is used to provide a geometric interpretation of the solution of the non-sparse MGEAP, thereby providing additional insights for this classical problem.
-Further, we develop an iterative projected gradient descent algorithm to solve the sparse MGEAP using a parametrization based on the Sylvester equation.
+Further, we develop an iterative projected gradient descent algorithm to obtain local solutions for the sparse MGEAP using a parametrization based on the Sylvester equation.
 We present a heuristic algorithm to compute the projections, which also provides a novel method to solve the sparse EAP.
-Also, a relaxed version of the sparse MGEAP is presented and an algorithm is developed to obtain approximately sparse solutions to the MGEAP.
-Finally, numerical studies are presented to compare the properties of the algorithms, which suggest that the proposed projection algorithm converges in almost all instances.
+Also, a relaxed version of the sparse MGEAP is presented and an algorithm is developed to obtain approximately sparse local solutions to the MGEAP.
+Finally, numerical studies are presented to compare the properties of the algorithms, which suggest that the proposed projection algorithm converges in most cases.